<< Back to Media

 Washington Business Dynamics Supports Federal Agencies

 The team at WBD resonates with Administrator Regan’s statement to “move with a sense of urgency.”
-As we assist our federal clients in their work to mitigate and prepare for a changing climate, we are also preparing our consultants to further help our clients make better decisions around climate change issues.
+As we assist our federal clients in mitigating and preparing for a changing climate, we are also preparing our consultants to help our clients make better decisions around climate change issues.

-Our team at the Federal Emergency Management Agency (FEMA), part of the Department of Homeland Security, supports FEMA’s strategic priority to prepare U.S. communities to anticipate and adapt to future climate change impacts.
+Our Federal Emergency Management Agency (FEMA) team, part of the Department of Homeland Security, supports FEMA’s strategic priority to prepare U.S. communities to anticipate and adapt to future climate change impacts.
 Among the three goals of FEMA’s 2022-2026 Strategic Plan, Goal 2 is to “lead whole-of-community in climate resilience.”
-FEMA has become more than a response agency, according to Gina McCarthy, and has evolved into “a true resilience agency.”
+According to Gina McCarthy, FEMA has become more than a response agency; it has evolved into “a true resilience agency.”

-Beyond the U.S. borders, WBD is also helping its client the U.S. Agency for International Development (USAID) make better decisions to adapt to a changing climate.
+Beyond the U.S. borders, WBD is also helping its client, the U.S. Agency for International Development (USAID), make better decisions about adapting to a changing climate.

-Our team assists the USAID Bureau for Humanitarian Assistance (BHA) in proactively taking steps to mitigate the effects of future disasters.
+Our team assists the USAID Bureau for Humanitarian Assistance (BHA) in proactively taking steps to mitigate future disasters’ effects.
 Through its Early Recovery, Risk Reduction, and Resilience programs, the BHA is helping communities around the world prepare for and recover from the impacts of climate change.

-In South Asia, WBD assists with the USAID Cross-Border Infrastructure and Connectivity (CBIC) project where we are developing and promoting inland waterway transport as one of the cleanest modes in the transport system.
-Our team of engineers is helping to ensure South Asian countries have a sustainable, green vessel infrastructure by offering new technical solutions to lower vessel emissions and increase energy efficiency.
+In South Asia, WBD assists with the USAID Cross-Border Infrastructure and Connectivity (CBIC) project, where we develop and promote inland waterway transport as one of the cleanest modes of transport.
+Our engineers are helping to ensure South Asian countries have a sustainable, green vessel infrastructure by offering new technical solutions to lower vessel emissions and increase energy efficiency.
 WBD technical experts are engaged in activities that provide energy-efficient model design and testing, training and certification for shipbuilding and inspection authorities, and the development of new financing models.
-As a result, modern vessels in this region will have fewer waste spills, lower greenhouse gas emissions and air pollution, and will improve overall inland waterway operations through lower transport costs, better fuel efficiency, and improved safety.
+As a result, modern vessels in this region will have fewer waste spills and lower greenhouse gas emissions and air pollution.
+They will improve overall inland waterway operations through lower transport costs, fuel efficiency, and safety.

 In a recent communication to all employees, Executive Vice-President Keith Fawcett shared that at WBD, “we seek to be more environmentally conscious, think critically about how our skill sets can be applied to climate action, and inspire one another to do their part in environmental stewardship.”